-Certifying mark for labeled products derived from GE-free production h) MONITORING AND TESTING states and non-EU countries.
+Certifying mark for labeled products derived from GE-free production h) MONITORING AND TESTING

+Hungary is a major seed exporter, and the genetic purity of seeds is highly important to producers.
+Plant propagation materials (including seeds) go through sampling and laboratory analysis for the presence of GE traits.
+Official controls apply to Hungarian crops and seeds from other EU member states and non-EU countries.
 Under the rules, third country seed imports are subject to mandated testing for GE presence, paid for by importers or distributors.
 Imported seeds from EU member states must be accompanied by a negative GE test from an EU accredited laboratory.
 Farmers can only use seeds that have been certified as GE-free.